nathanuphoff/Glimpse-JS/readme.md

 A simple test with 23 coloured images (3.5MB) lead to a combined preview transfer size of 9KB compressed.
 Because its a string all 23 images can be transferred as a single file.

+## Powered by StackBlur
+[StackBlur](https://github.com/flozz/StackBlur) is a fast almost Gaussian Blur For Canvas by [flozz](https://github.com/flozz).
+As if now its blur method has been embedded to Glimpse JS for performance reasons, see [the commit details](https://github.com/flozz/StackBlur) for more information.

+> This is an experimental feature for now, to try it use glimpse.blur.js.
+Nothing has changed to the library interface.
+To disable the built in StackBlur filter simply remove the method at the bottom of the file.

 # Usage
 ## Creating a preview image
 An image preview is created using `glimpse.create()`, the encoded string passed to a callback function, from where it can be uploaded to the server to be stored.